idowuseyi/idtech/IDTECH/projects/web_development/readme.md

 </div>

 The above will start out as 6 columns in a role on a large screen (laptop and above), then 4 col on a medium(tablet) size and then 1 col on a small(mobile size and below)

+### Using Fonts
+We can also use external fonts for our work.
+Just go to fonts.google.com